 Permanent Cancellation of USMLE Step 2CS

-The permanent cancellation of the USMLE Step 2CS examination was announced on January 26, 2021, after the exam was initially suspended on March 16, 2020.
+The permanent cancellation of the USMLE Step 2CS examination was announced on January 26, 2021.
+It was initially suspended on March 16, 2020.

 The suspension and then discontinuation of the USMLE Step 2CS marked one of the most significant changes the Match has ever seen.
-Formerly a required benchmark for obtaining ECFMG certification, the suspension left many IMGs wondering if they would be eligible for the 2020-2021 Match.
-They didn’t have to worry for very long, however.
+It was formerly a required benchmark for obtaining ECFMG certification.
+Now, the suspension left many IMGs wondering if they would be eligible for the 2020-2021 Match.
+However, they didn’t have to worry for very long.

-See below for more details on the suspension and discontinuation of the Step 2CS exam and the ECFMG Pathways as they stand for the 2022 Match.
+See below for more details on the suspension and discontinuation of the Step 2CS exam and the ECFMG Pathways.

-The USMLE Step 2CS exam was initially suspended for the 2021 Match amidst COVID-19 concerns with the intention of maximizing safety–and minimizing exposure.
+The USMLE Step 2CS exam was initially suspended for the 2021 Match amidst COVID-19 concerns.
 The initial suspension was predicted to be for 12-18 months.
 Accordingly, the ECFMG developed 5 alternative Step 2CS Pathways.

 Cancellation of the USMLE Step 2CS

-On January 26th, 2021, the USMLE announced that they had “no plans to bring back Step 2 CS,” but instead would “take this opportunity to focus on working with our colleagues in medical education and at the state medical boards to determine innovative ways to assess clinical skills.”
+On January 26th, 2021, the USMLE announced that they had “no plans to bring back Step 2 CS.”
+Instead, they would “take this opportunity to focus on working with our colleagues…to determine innovative ways to assess clinical skills.”

-This news was well-received by critics of the Step 2CS exam who said it was “too expensive and time-consuming” and suggested that the exam “often pos[ed] unnecessary barriers for medical students.”
+This news was well-received by critics of the Step 2CS exam who said it was “too expensive and time-consuming.”

 The USMLE also issued a statement acknowledging the importance of independent standardized assessments of clinical skills: